robinlingyunli/IntelliShop/README.md

 # IntelliShop

-A full-stack e-commerce platform with a multi-vendor marketplace and a Claude-powered AI shopping assistant.
-Built as a learning project to practice a modern Next.js + FastAPI stack end to end.
+A full-stack e-commerce platform with a multi-vendor marketplace — built end to end with Next.js, FastAPI, and a Claude-powered AI shopping assistant featuring real tool-calling, streaming responses, and production-style safeguards (rate limiting, cost controls).

 ## Features